-After the previous discussion on the evolution of digital twins, from -basically- an academic point of view with a separation into stages and types (DT, PDT, CDT, OPDT, Hybrid...) and before looking at the further expected evolution it makes sense to take a look at how, today in 2022, digital twins are used in various sectors, a sort of reality-check.
+After the previous discussion on the evolution of digital twins, basically, from an academics point of view with a separation into stages and types (DT, PDT, CDT, OPDT, Hybrid, etc.), and before looking at the further expected evolution, it makes sense to take a look at how today, in 2022, digital twins are used in various sectors-sort of a reality-check.

 Figure 12.
-Product manufacturing relies on the cyberspace.
-Digital Twins create a copy of tools, processes and components in the cyberspace giving rise to the digital twin of the product as part of the PLM - Product Life Cycle Management.
-Image credit: Siemens
+Product manufacturing relies on cyberspace.
+Digital Twins create a copy of tools, processes, and components in the cyberspace giving rise to the digital twin of the product as part of the PLM.